 We actually called on the 4th due to the celebrations.
 Doris/Mom sounded well.
 We made friends with the cats but they usually have their own agenda.
 We bought some Truvia sugar subsitute.
 It doesn’t dissolve so the bacon almond fat bombs were gritty.

 Aug 10 We spent the night at this Ebley AirBnb situated right on the canal.
+It was the Mill owner’s house.
 After breakfast we made our way to the CV of Bibury.
-Two big tour buses were also in town with their Japanese tourists.
+Two big tour buses were also in town with Japanese tourists.
 The village was also home to a Trout Farm.
 You could catch your own dinner, buy fish to take home, wander the grounds and/or eat fish at the cafe.
 We selected the last two options.
 Back on the road again, we found a large Tesco grocery store.
-Loaded up the car with 2 ½ weeks of groceries for the next house sit in Amberley for 3 rescued dogs.
+We loaded up the car with 2½ weeks of groceries for the next house sit in Amberley with 3 rescued dogs.